 - These samples will help provide us with valuable information on how to better advise growers in North Carolina to manage these two diseases.
 If you are interested or available to help them with this project, then they can send shipping labels and simple instructions for collecting samples.
-Please contact Amanda (firstname.lastname@example.org) or Inga (email@example.com) for more information.
+Please contact Inga (firstname.lastname@example.org) for more information.

 Additional Information on the Vegetable Plant Pathogens Mentioned in this Veggie Call:

 Bacterial soft rot of pepper can be caused by bacteria belonging to at least five genera of bacteria including Erwinia, Pseudomonas, Bacillus, Xanthomonas, and Cytophaga.
 However, Erwinia carotovora subsp. carotovora and E. chrysanthemia are the most aggressive and economically important soft rotters.
 Strains of Erwinia species do not survive well in fallowed soil and are primarily associated with infested surface water.
 All these soft rotting bacteria are considered secondary pathogens as they can only infect injured or damaged fruit tissue.
 Soft rot can occur in the field before harvest and can be spread at harvest and into storage containers.